JohannesBorgqvist/Turing_patterns_bud_scars/Code/STEP_BY_STEP_GUIDE.md

 ## 4.1 The spectral properties of the FEM-solution
 Firstly, we will analyse the spectral properties of the concentration profile of the active component at time t=50.
 More precisely, we would like to express the calculated FEM solutions corresponding to the concentration profile of the active component at time t=50 in terms of the basis functions of the Laplace-Bletrami operator.

-To this end, you will need to activate the conda environment called *fenicsproject*
+To this end, you will need to activate the conda environment called *fenicsproject*:<br>

+*conda activate fenicsproject*<br>

+and then you can run the script "*final\_concentration\_decomposition*":<br>

+*python final\_concentration\_decomposition.py*<br>

+.
+As you will see in the generated figure (see the figure below), for the chosen parameters it is only the eigenmodes corresponding to n=0 and n=1 that are excited in the concentration profile of the active component at time t=50.

 ![Spectral decomposition of single simulation on the unit sphere without a hole](../Figures/spectral_decomposition_no_holes_u_at_time_t_50.png)

+Next, we will repeat the same spectral analysis on all meshes with a single hole on the south pole with increasing radius.
+To this end, run the script called *plot\_perturbed\_eigenfunctions*:<br>

+*python plot\_perturbed\_eigenfunctions.py*

+.
+As you will see, a plot of the various coefficients in the spectral decomposition of the concentration profile of the active component at time t=50 as a function of the hole radius will be generated (see the figure below).

 ![Spectral decomposition of all simulations as a function of the hole radius](../Figures/eigenfunctions_vs_hole_radius_n_1.png)

 ## 4.2 The quantiative properties of the formed pattern in the concentration profile of the active component at time t=50